Gdoc/Admin

 Land use categories

-To provide some clarity on the definitions used here (and the common terminology within the literature) we have visualised these land use categories and groupings in the chart shown here.
+To provide some clarity on the definitions used here (and the common terminology within the literature), we have visualized these land use categories and groupings in the chart shown here.
 Also shown are the definitions of each.
-The groupings and definitions shown below are based on the UN Food and Agricultural Organization (FAO) and should therefore be consistent with most international data sources.
+The groupings and definitions shown below are based on the UN Food and Agricultural Organization (FAO) and should, therefore, be consistent with most international data sources.

 Definitions of agricultural land use

-The Land Area of the World is 13,003 million ha.
-4,889 million ha are classified as 'agricultural area' by the FAO (this is 37.6% of the Land Area).
+The land area of the World is 13 billion hectares.
+4.8 billion are classified as 'agricultural area' by the FAO (this is 37% of the land area).

-The agricultural area use is divided into 3 categories: arable land (28% of the global agricultural area), permanent crops (3%) and permanent meadows and pastures (69%) which account for the largest share of the world's agricultural area.8
+The agricultural area use is divided into two categories: cropland (33% of the global agricultural area and permanent meadows and pastures (67%) which account for the largest share of the world's agricultural area.2

 What do these words mean?

-The agricultural area is the sum of arable land, permanent crops, permanent meadows and pastures.
+The agricultural area is the sum of cropland, permanent meadows, and pastures.

 Interactive charts on land use